-B. CGAN
+2.3 CGAN

-Inspired by the conditional probability, feeding the GANs with additional conditions results in a novel variation of the GAN, namely, Conditional GAN (CGAN), which is proposed by [10].
-In order to solve the problem of how to generate a model given specific requirements, this improved method feeds such conditions (such as labels) into both of the discriminator and the generator networks (See Figure 3).
+Inspired by the conditional probability, feeding the GANs with additional conditions results in a novel variation of the GAN, namely, Conditional GAN (CGAN), which is proposed by [18].
+Generally, we separate unsupervised learning from supervised learning by judging whether the neural network can extracting rules from unlabeled data.
+Through the CGAN, the generated model is trained by the joint probability distribution of the training data samples and user-specified additional conditions (such as its labels), it successfully extends the original GAN model from unsupervised learning into supervised learning.
+In order to solve the problem of how to generate a model given specific requirements, the improved method feeds such conditions into both of the discriminator and the generator networks (See Figure 3).
+For example, if the user specifies the CGAN to generate the handwritings for number 3, then the networks of CGAN can be trained with the prior knowledge of classification information (namely, the labels of 1, 2, 3, ..., 10, etc.) together with the image pixels information.
 During the training, the generator takes both the label and the latent noise vector z as the input, and pass the label to the discriminator.
 For discriminator, either the generator generates a poor-quality image or it generates an image not matching with its input label, it will be detected as fake data.
 In such a way, the discriminator is able to improve both the quality of the generated image and the correlations between the generated image and its label through the feedback for the generator.
+As shown in experimental results, CGAN improves the original GAN by adding controllable conditions into the model it is able to generate user-desired results given to their requirements.